 Kingston has just announced the KC400 series enterprise client SATA SSDs, further expanding its SSDNow family.Manufacturer Kingston Capacity 128GB 256GB 512GB 1TB Controller Phison S3110-S10 Interface SATA 6Gb/s Sequential Read/Write 550/450MB/s 550/540MB/s 550/530MB/s 550/530MB/s 4K Random Read/Write 88,000/87,000 IOPS 88,000/88,000 IOPS 86,000/86,000 IOPS 86,000/89,000 IOPS NAND TBD Pricing TBD

 Designed for businesses and enterprise level clients, the KC400 is equipped with numerous safety measures to ensure data integrity.
-It provides end-to-end data path protection, SmartECC multi-level error correction, and SmartRefresh to refresh blocks when [...]
+It provides end-to-end data path protection, SmartECC multi-level error correction, and SmartRefresh to refresh blocks when necessary.
+All of these [...]

 For those looking to maximize their systems RAM, Kingstons HyperX has released their high capacity 16GB DIMMS on the Savage and Predator lines allowing users to jump to 64GB on 4 slot boards to 128GB on 8 slot boards.
 For users who need or just plain want this much memory this is some pretty awesome news.
 Users on Intel’s X99 or 100 series motherboards or those looking to upgrade soon should find this pretty interesting.

 Both product lines cater to enthusiasts and gamers who want fast speeds and aggressive timings.
 HyperX Savage DDR4 is now available as a 2666MHz 128GB kit of eight with each DIMM containing a massive 16GB of RAM.
 It joins a family of other [...]